Diocese of Patti

-The Roman Catholic Diocese of Patti (Dioecesis Pactensis) is located on the north shore of the island of Sicily.
+The Diocese of Patti (Dioecesis Pactensis) is a Latin diocese of the Catholic Church located on the north shore of the island of Sicily.
 It is a suffragan of the Archdiocese of Messina-Lipari-Santa Lucia del Mela.

 Its patron saint is Bartholomew the Apostle, in whose honor the cathedral is named.

+Geography

+The diocese includes the city of Patti and 41 other communes of the civil province of Messina.
+The natural borders of the diocese are the Tyrrhenian Belt which goes from Oliveri to Tusa, for a length of about 102 kilometres, and the Nebrodi mountain range.

 History

+Diocese of Tyndaris

-The diocese of Patti had an ancient precursor, the diocese of Tyndaris.
+The diocese of Patti had an ancient precursor, the diocese of Tyndaris, now a small hamlet on the Tyrrhenian Sea 7 km east of Patti.
 Four of its bishops are known by name: